 Gothaer Versicherung is not only intensively engaged in the digitalization of business processes, but also in the transformation to cloud-native applications.
 The company migrated more than 220 Java applications to Kubernetes clusters.
-With SUSE Rancher, Gothaer simplifies the management of its extensive environment.
+With Rancher Prime, Gothaer simplifies the management of its extensive environment.
 This is an important step on the way to the cloud.

 The journey to containers

 Over the past six years, Gothaer Systems has evolved from a service center to an enabler of digital transformation.
 The company is on its way to becoming an agile organization and has started introducing agile methods in many places.
 That way, development and operations are working together, and the collaboration between IT and business departments is increasingly improving, as well.